confluentinc/libserdes/README.md

 Copyright(C) 2015-2016 Confluent Inc.

  * This software is licensed under the Apache 2.0 license, and is provided "as is" for technical preview purposes only.
- * This software is not a supported component of Confluent Platform and is not intended for production use at this time.

 ---------------------------------------------------------------------------